CRBT-Team/Website/policy.md

 # CRBT - Privacy Policy
-_Last update: 2021-07-02 (10.0)_
+Last update: 2021-07-23 (as of version 10.0)

-When you make use of the CRBT service, by adding it to a server or by using it as a Discord user, you automatically apply to this privacy policy.
+When you make use of the CRBT service (bot), by adding it to a server or by using it as a Discord user, you automatically apply to this privacy policy.

 ## Your privacy controls

 CRBT offers a simple toggle between two telemetry modes: "Minimal" and "Complete".
 By default, the Complete mode is enabled.
 To change it to Minimal, you can simply execute the `()telemetry` command.
 This will allow you to review a part of your collected data along with information on how to manage it.
-If you wish to entirely delete saved data about you, you can always [send me an email](mailto:clembs@clembs.xyz).
+If you wish to entirely delete saved data about you, you can always [email me about it](mailto:clembs@clembs.xyz).

 ## How your data is used